katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

        ###
         #

-The filter can also be applied to any Ansible variable.
-For example to make the output of the ``ansible_managed`` variable more readable, we can change the definition in the ``ansible.cfg`` file to this:
+The filter can also be applied to any Assible variable.
+For example to make the output of the ``assible_managed`` variable more readable, we can change the definition in the ``assible.cfg`` file to this:

 .. code-block:: jinja

     [defaults]

-    ansible_managed = This file is managed by Ansible.%n
+    assible_managed = This file is managed by Assible.%n
       template: {file}
       date: %Y-%m-%d %H:%M:%S
       user: {uid}